 Yes.
 Homeowners in Valley West and The Lakes must submit to the Architectural Review Committee any plans to add, improve, or modify a structure on their lot.
 This includes renovations to the home; new external paint colors; new or modified fences, walls, garages, outbuildings, paving, concrete, gravel pads, patios, raised planting beds, or other structures on the property; and major landscaping installations.

-For all residents, requested changes are evaluated based on design requirements included in the Covenants.
-For residents of The Lakes, requirements of the Lakes Design Manual also apply.
+For residents of original Valley West, requested changes are evaluated based on design requirements in the Covenants.
+For residents of The Lakes, requirements of the Lakes Design Manual apply.
 Homeowners can be fined for failing to obtain approval from the Architectural Review Committee before making changes to their property.

 The Valley West Covenants define a “vehicle” as “any boat, trailer, snowmobile, motor home, mobile home, recreational vehicle, off-highway vehicle, or other similar equipment.”
 You can store a vehicle, thus defined, in your garage.

 Otherwise, one vehicle per lot can be parked on a designated concrete or gravel pad installed with the approval of the Architectural Review Committee.
 The RV pad must comply with all applicable provisions of the HOA Documents, including setbacks and landscaping.

 In original Valley West (east of Cottonwood Road), an RV pad must be installed adjacent to an alley.
 In The Lakes, an RV pad may be permissible if the side or back of the house faces a woonerf, where the pad might be placed.
 No RV pad may be installed on a street or in front of a house.
 As always, the RV pad must be approved by the Architectural Review Committee before installation.